Chao-Xi/jxazurebook/docs/az400/2az400_test.md

-### Question-114
+### Question-38

 You have an Azure DevOps organization named Contoso and an Azure subscription.

 You use Azure DevOps to build and deploy a web app named App1.

 Azure Monitor is configured to generate an email notification in response to alerts generated whenever App1 generates a server-side error.

-You need to receive notifications in Microsoft Teams whenever an Azure Monitor alert is generated.
+**You need to receive notifications in Microsoft Teams whenever an Azure Monitor alert is generated.**

 Which two actions should you perform?
 Each correct answer presents part of the solution.